brian-dragun/ELP-Project-LangChain/README.md

 - "What is the executive compensation ratio across all offices?"
 - "What is the total occupancy rate across all office locations?"

-## Ready-to-Use Prompts for Your AI Agent
+## Ready-to-Use Prompts for AI Agent

 ### Predict Future Headcount Needs
 ```